 Using VRBO (or Homeaway - same same), Booking.com, and Airbnb (keep in mind that the different sites do have different inventory so it's worth checking more than one site) I started with what would be my ideal place.
 Why not just try and make it easy on myself and maybe the perfect place will fall in my lap.
 Yeah, right.

 I put in my approximate dates (about 3 weeks for the first of my two places), clicked to have a double bed (this helps filter out dorm room bunkbeds), kitchenette or kitchen facilities, WiFi, I capped the price at $23/night, and for Airbnb I marked "entire place".
 Oh and

 for the location, I just put the entire countryof Costa Rica.

 I actually even searched Panama and large swaths of Mexico just for kicks.
 I almost changed plans entirely because of one place I found on the beach near Mérida.

-I like Google's map view too but you can only filter by price.
-But it's worth a search because sometimes you can find places that don't use the booking sites.
+I like Google's accommodation map view, too.
+You can only filter by price, but it's worth a search because sometimes you can find places that don't use the booking sites.
 Other big players include Agoda, Expedia, and TripAdvisor but I only go there to compare prices after I have chosen a place.

 Play with FiltersI raised and lowered the price filter and I even played around with looking for a pool, air-conditioning, etc. Why not reach for the stars to see what's out there!